itsToggle/plex_debrid/README.md

 4. You and your home users can now stream cached torrents from RealDebrid!

 ### 3) Setup plex_debrid:
-1. Run the script! (google "how to run a python script" ;) )
+1. Install Termux from F-Droid
+2. run command 'pkg update'
+3. run command 'pkg install python'
+4. run command 'pkg install git'
+5. run command 'termux-setup-storage', allow the permission
+6. run command 'git clone -b android https://github.com/itsToggle/plex_debrid'
+7. run command 'python plex_debrid/plex_rd.py'
-2. The script will guide you through the initial setup.
+8. The script will guide you through the initial setup.
-3. You're done!
+9. You're done!
+10. You will most likely need to edit your plex server address, if the server is not running on your android device. the script will tell you if it can't reach the server.
-4. Choose option '1' to run the download automation.
+11. Choose option '1' to run the download automation.
 Choose option '2' to explore or edit the Settings or open the "settings.json" file the script creates after the first run.
-5. Read the rest of the README!
+12. Read the rest of the README!

 ## Usage: